Morris Jessup

 Morris Ketchum Jessup

-Astronomer and writer.
+Astronomer and author.

 Author of The Case for UFOs (1955).